+Clinical research by the US National Library of Medicine of the National Institute for Health has validated our process.
 A team of scientists from the Cell Therapy Research Institute and the Newcastle Centre for Cord Blood published two separate studies that reached the same conclusion – our process is superior to hetastarch.

 Our process recovers almost 75% of your newborn’s stem cells, while hetastarch recovers a little more than half (56.48%).
 This means that many more precious stem cells are being recovered for future use with PREMIERMAX®.